Volume 15, Number 1, 2014 Abstracts

 The purpose of this study is to investigate the relationship between investors’ satisfaction and intention and word-of-mouth communication.
 This study contributes to the ongoing debate on the relationship between investor behavior and word-of-mouth communication.
 Many studies are related to investors’ participation and individual investors’ asset allocation decisions that are instigated by their social community via word-of-mouth communication whereas this study directly investigates the relationship between investment satisfaction and intention and word-of-mouth communication.
 We emphasize how many factors are considered when making satisfactory investment decisions.
 Our results confirm the strong relationship between the satisfaction and intention of investors and word-of-mouth communication.
 This finding may be useful to regulators, investors and managers who seek to establish effective rules for stock holdings and trade.

-Anticipated Discrete Emotions: An Investment Decision Model
+Decision Utility and Anticipated Discrete Emotions: An Investment Decision Model

 Philip Y. K. Cheng - Australian Catholic University